tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/six-month-check-in.md

 **_Tomer_**: This is probably the question we get most often, and yet I still don't have a straight answer.
 Tel Aviv will always have a special place in my heart.
 Budapest was an extremely fun city, relatively cheap, with plenty to do - I would definitely consider that in my top 3.
 Berlin really surprised me for the better the first time I was there, but unfortunately our stay there this time was too short to count for a 'real' visit.
 And both our stops in the Netherlands (Groningen and Amsterdam) are very fun and easy places to be.

 **_Michelle_**: I struggle with this in the best way possible, I live by my senses so depending on where we are and what mood I am in, I will have a different answer.
 I love the food in Tel Aviv so if I am hungry for lunch, I’ll say Tel Aviv with its tons of tiny salads, or Portugal with its fresh octopus salad.
 If I am thinking of friends and closeness to an adopted culture, I am very much at home in the Netherlands.
 I love the kindness and the sweetness of the people in Belgrade and the Berber people of the Atlas mountains in Morocco.
 If I have had a drink and am craving some late night food, nothing beats a Langosh in Budapest.
 When I wake up thinking of breakfast, I miss sitting at my aunt and uncle’s table scoffing (Scottish word for eating) beans, rolls, sausages, black pudding, and a huge mug of tea.
-When I think of magic and feeling small, my thoughts go to the soaring mountains of Switzerland or biking my Swapfiets down the Spiegelstraat under a starry night in Amsterdam.
+When I think of magic and feeling small, my thoughts go to the soaring mountains of Switzerland or biking my Swapfiets (bike rental) down the Spiegelstraat under a starry night in Amsterdam.
 I am a mess with feelings about all these wonderful places.
 Right this second I am in Croatia and just left friends and family in The Netherlands - so my nostalgia is casting my vote for the Netherlands right now.

 ![The Soaring Mountains of Switzerland](/assets/img/alps.jpg "The Swiss Alps") _The Soaring Mountains of Switzerland_